 Ready to shop car insurance?

-Your proof of insurance which shows details about your auto insurance policy.
-It’s easy to get, as it is mailed to you by the carrier, you can print it on your own, or show it on your phone, and can help you out whether you’re trying to register a vehicle, you’re in an accident, or you get pulled over.
+Proof of insurance is easy to get, as it is typically mailed to you by the insurance company, or you can obtain it online and print it out on your own or show it on your phone.
+You may need to show proof of insurance in order to register a vehicle, and you’ll also need it if you’re in an accident or if you get pulled over.